edulinq/quizgen/docs/syntax.md

 ## Blocks

-The Quiz Generator allows content to be separated into different logical blocks (usually for styling reasons).
+The Quiz Composer allows content to be separated into different logical blocks (usually for styling reasons).
 This is done using the [Markdown container](https://ref.coddy.tech/markdown/markdown-custom-containers) extended syntax.

 ```